indymoorcroft/back-end-project/README.md

 There are two databases in this project: one for real-looking dev data, and another for simpler test data.

 You will need to create two .env files for your project: .env.test and .env.development.
 Into each, add PGDATABASE=, with the correct database name for that environment (see /db/setup.sql for the database names).

+Finally, run 'npm start' to run the server.

 **Versions needed:**